 Appenzellers have a straight-haired double coat which is firm and close fitting.
 It is easy to care for and requires little attention.
 Dead hairs should be removed with a brush from time to time.

-A fairly healthy breed, Appenzellers may suffer from hip dysplasia, and eye problems such as ectropion and entropion.
-To minimize the risk of your Appenzeller developing any hereditary health issues, you should buy a puppy from a reputable breeder.
+A fairly healthy breed, Appenzellers may suffer from hip dysplasia, and eye problems such as ectropion (droopy eyelids) and entropion(inward curling eyelids).
+To help prevent the chance of hip dysplasia developing make sure your dog is on a healthy, well proportioned diet, and avoid excessive running and jumping while still a puppy as this can be hard on the developing joints.
+To minimize the risk of your Appenzeller developing any hereditary health issues such as the mentioned eye conditions, you should buy a puppy from a reputable breeder.